beginner46/beginner46.github.io/work.md

 # Open Source Projects

 - **\style{color:var(--grey-color-dark)}{Contributor to Molly.jl, an open-source molecular dynamics library in Julia}**.
 Some funded project that I have worked on for this library are:
-  - *(In Progress)* Improving performance on GPUs with improved kernels and neighbor lists.
+  - *(May-September, 2023)* Improving performance on GPUs with improved kernels and neighbor lists.
 Funded by Julia Summer of Code 2023 with support from NumFOCUS.
-  - *(Completed)* Implementation of Replica Exchange Molecular Dynamics (REMD) simulators.
+  - *(June-September, 2022)* Implementation of Replica Exchange Molecular Dynamics (REMD) simulators.
 Funded by Google Summer of Code 2022.

 <!-- ------------------
       TALKS SECTION